Emoji History: Origins, Fun Facts & Most Popular Icons

 4. “Face with Tears of Joy 😂” Becomes Word of the Year

 In 2015, Oxford Dictionaries made history by naming an emoji, not a word, as its Word of the Year.
 The winner?
-The now-iconic “Face with Tears of Joy” 😂, chosen for perfectly capturing the year’s mood and online culture.
+The now-iconic “Face with Tears of Joy” 😂.
+Chosen for perfectly capturing the year’s mood and online culture.
+Oxford highlighted its massive usage on social media.
+Especially Twitter, where it became a symbol of humor, relatability, and the way people expressed emotion digitally.

 Fact: It was the first time a pictograph earned the title of Word of the Year, beating out actual words like lumbersexual and on fleek.